Appeals court reverses decision involving sheriff's records

 NEW ORLEANS (AP) — A human rights law firm has won access to documents reflecting a Louisiana sheriff's office participation in the response to 2016 protests against a North Dakota crude oil pipeline.

-The center's attorney, Pamela Spees, says she's glad the state 5th Circuit Court of Appeal agreed with them that the records should be turned over.
+The center's attorney, Pamela Spees, says she's glad the 5th U.S. Circuit Court of Appeals agreed with them that the records should be turned over.

 It's unknown if Champagne will file an appeal with the Louisiana Supreme Court.
 A spokesman was not immediately available for comment.